Britain's Pace approaches Google over Motorola Home

 | LONDON/SAN FRANCISCO

-LONDON/SAN FRANCISCO British TV decoder maker Pace Plc said on Monday that it had made an early-stage proposal to Internet group Google Inc to acquire its set-top TV box maker Motorola Home.
+LONDON/SAN FRANCISCO British TV decoder maker Pace Plc PIC.L said on Monday that it had made an early-stage proposal to Internet group Google Inc (GOOG.O) to acquire its set-top TV box maker Motorola Home.

 "Discussions with Google are currently at a preliminary stage and there is no certainty as to whether any agreement regarding any transaction will be reached," Pace said in a statement.